 Water can exit an aqueous accumulator through its sides.
 Every side of an aqueous accumulator may be configured to be able to output water.

 An aqueous accumulator can automatically transfer water out of any configured output sides.
-This is called auto-output, and occurs every 40 ticks (2 seconds), before more water is produced.
-Up to 2000 mB of water can be transferred at a time.
+This is called auto-output, and occurs every 40 ticks (2 seconds), after water is produced.

 Which sides can output water and whether auto-output is enabled can be configured using the Configuration tab in the device’s GUI.

 An aqueous accumulator may be configured to respond to redstone signals.
 It can be in one of three modes:

 The current mode can be set using the Redstone Control tab in the device’s GUI.